 Best practices mean a collection of processes and systems that you apply when a new project comes in.
 For example, if you do valve simulations for your client, you set up a document where you list all of your approaches in CAD, your meshing technique and cell sizes and your simulation setup methodology.
 This way, you can ensure that next time you don’t need to set up everything from scratch.
-Moreover, you can take notes during your work and incorporate them into your Best Practices document, so next time you can quickly avoid possible pitfalls.
+Moreover, you can take notes during your work and incorporate them into your best practices document, so next time you can quickly avoid possible pitfalls.

 Another great method is the use of templates.
 Not only in the case of cold emails to your prospects can a good template system save a ton of time, but for your work as well.
 On the SimScale platform, you can find free, public templates for almost any kind of simulation, be it CFD, thermal or structural analysis.
 Have a look at these before building up anything from scratch.
 If you find what you need, you’ve immediately saved hours of your time!
 All you need to do is copy one of them and then change the CAD model and setup according to your specifications.

 Running a consulting business is not easy.
 You have to be the marketer, the salesperson, the accountant, and the engineer at the same time.
 You cannot focus on everything, and you cannot be exceptionally good in every field of your profession.
 Instead, put emphasis on a few niche areas that you are comfortable with.

-Sign up & check out our SimScale blog for much more!
+Sign up and check out our SimScale blog for much more!

-But there are other tools you will need; for example, you’ll need a laptop or PC, a good accounting and word processing software, and a comfortable desk and chair, just to name a few.
+But there are other tools you will require; for example, you’ll need a laptop or PC, a good accounting and word processing software, and a comfortable desk and chair, just to name a few.
 Equip yourself with the appropriate instruments to make the most out of your time at work!
 And, needless to say, avoid software that provides inaccurate results.